machinekoder/asciidoc-sandbox/Creating-a-Machinekit-Debian-Image.md

 	sudo nano /etc/issue.net

+### step 10: disable SSH DNS reverse checking
+The SSH DNS reverse checking feature makes the SSH login slower.
+As we use the BBB in an internal network only we can deactivate the reverse checking and speed things up.

+        sudo su -c 'echo -e "UseDNS no" >> /etc/ssh/sshd_config'

 ### step 10: WiFi
 If you want to use you BBB in combination with a WiFi network please follow these steps.